FABP1: Protein structure

 FABP1 has been found to have a unique structure compared to other members of the FABP family, allowing it to bind multiple ligands simultaneously.
 It also has a larger solvent-accessible core compared to other FABPs allowing more diverse substrate binding.
-The “portal hypothesis” has been proposed to explain the binding process of FABPs.
-It has been suggested that fatty acids enter the solvent-accessible area of the protein through a dynamic region consisting of α-helix II and turns between βC-βD and βE-βF loops.
+The "portal hypothesis" has been proposed to explain the binding process of FABPs.
+It has been suggested that fatty acids enter the solvent-accessible area of the protein through a dynamic region consisting of α-helix II and turns between the βC-βD and βE-βF loops.
 The fatty acid is then bound in the protein cavity for transport.

 Function

 The FABPs are a family of small, highly conserved cytoplasmic proteins involved in the binding of LCFAs.
-FABP1 is expressed abundantly in the human liver where it accounts for 7-11% of the total cytosolic protein, and can also be found in the intestine, kidney, pancreas stomach and lung.
+FABP1 is expressed abundantly in the human liver where it accounts for 7-11% of the total cytosolic protein, and can also be found in the intestine, kidney, pancreas, stomach and lung.
 FABP1 is unique in the wider range of other hydrophobic ligands it can bind including bilirubin, monoglycerides, bile acids and fatty acyl CoA.
 It has been proposed that FABP1 plays a significant role in preventing cytotoxicity by binding heme, fatty acids and other molecules that are potentially toxic when unbound.

 Mutations

-On exon 3 of the human FABP1 gene an Thr to Ala substitution has been identified leading to a T94A missense mutation.
+A missense mutation within exon 3 of the human FABP1 gene results in a Thr to Ala substitution, T94A, in the protein product.
 Carriers of this particular single nucleotide polymorphism (SNP) exhibit higher baseline plasma-free fatty acid levels, lower BMI and a smaller waist circumference.
 The T94A mutant has also been associated with metabolic syndrome conditions, cardiovascular disease and T2DM.

 Protein expression

 Suppression

-Studies with mice to determine the effect of suppressing the FABP1 gene have been performed.
+Studies with mice to determine the effect of suppressing their Fabp1 gene ortholog have been performed.
 When provided with high-fat or high-cholesterol based diets those with suppressed FABP1 expression demonstrated a significant impact on metabolic regulation and weight gain.